bootstrap-vue/bootstrap-vue/src/components/skeleton/README.md

 ## Icons

-You can utilize `<b-skeleton-icon>` as a placeholder for icons.
+`<b-skeleton-icon>` can be used placeholder for icons.
 If you need to use any icon props, you can pass them via the `icon-props` property.

 ```html
 <b-skeleton-icon